-In this article, we examine some home remedies that could help with cases of genital warts.
-We also look at how some lifestyle changes might affect this condition.
+This article discusses some home remedies that could help with genital warts.
+It also looks at how some lifestyle changes might affect this condition.

-Because genital warts can come back even after surgical removal, home remedies are likely to be most effective when used alongside standard medical treatments.
+As genital warts can return even after surgical removal, home remedies are most likely to be effective when used alongside standard medical treatments.

-It is important to note that the United States Food and Drug Administration (FDA) do not regulate alternative medicines.
-Anyone wanting to use these remedies should discuss it with a doctor first, and should always buy them from reliable sources.
+It is important to note that the Food and Drug Administration (FDA) does not regulate alternative medicines.
+Anyone interested in these remedies should discuss them with a doctor first and always buy them from a reliable source.

-Green tea extract may help fight genital warts.
 A 2015 study reviewed the use of a specific type of green tea extract called sinecatechins.
-Green tea extract worked better than a placebo — and was about as effective as standard topical medical remedies — in clearing genital warts.
+These worked better than a placebo in clearing genital warts and were about as effective as standard topical medical remedies.

 Advocates of traditional medicine have long used tea tree oil to treat a variety of skin conditions.
 Its antimicrobial properties may reduce the severity of some viruses, including those that cause warts.

-Tea tree oil has not been well-studied for use with genital warts, but limited evidence suggests it might treat warts on other areas of the body.
+Tea tree oil has not been well-studied for use on genital warts, but limited evidence suggests it might treat warts on other areas of the body.

-One example is an old case study from 2008 that detailed the successful use of tea tree oil to treat a child with warts on her hand.
-The authors suggested that their positive results might mean that tea tree oil can also treat warts caused by HPV.
+One example is an older case study that detailed the successful use of tea tree oil in treating warts on a child’s hand.
+The authors suggested that the positive results might mean that tea tree oil can also treat warts caused by HPV.

-As tea tree oil can burn the skin, people should consult a doctor or herbal medicine expert before trying it.
+As tea tree oil can burn the skin, people should consult a doctor before trying it.

 Like tea tree oil, witch hazel is a popular remedy for various skin issues.
-It is relatively mild, so unlikely to irritate sensitive skin.
-It should not be used on mucous membranes, including inside the vagina or anus, however.
+It is relatively mild, so it’s unlikely to irritate sensitive skin.
+However, a person should not use it on mucous membranes, including inside the vagina or anus.

-As HPV is a sexually transmitted infection (STI), people with the virus should take steps to reduce the risk of passing the virus on, including the use of condoms during sexual intercourse.
-However, HPV often affects areas not covered by a condom, so can be easily transmitted even when using this form of contraception.
+As HPV is a sexually transmitted infection (STI), people with the virus should take steps to reduce the risk of passing the virus on.
+One option is by using condoms during sexual intercourse.
+However, HPV often

 Some evidence suggests that dietary changes may improve symptoms of genital warts.
-According to a 2015 literature review, cruciferous vegetables, such as broccoli and cabbage, may have the potential to halt the development of genital warts.
-These vegetables contain molecules that the body metabolizes into chemicals that may attack HPV.
+According to a 2015 literature review, cruciferous vegetables, such as broccoli and cabbage, may halt the development of genital warts.
+These vegetables contain molecules the body metabolizes into chemicals that may attack HPV.

-A handful of trials of juice and other edible forms of these vegetables suggest that they can be effective against genital warts.
+A handful of trials of juice and other edible forms of these vegetables suggest they may be effective against genital warts.

 Not all people with HPV develop genital warts, but many people with genital warts have HPV.

-People who develop warts or other sores on or around their genitals should see a doctor.
+People who develop warts or other sores on or around their genitals should speak with a doctor.
 Proper diagnosis can ensure appropriate treatment.
-It is possible that something that resembles genital warts is another condition, such as herpes or a bacterial infection.
+It is possible that something resembling genital warts is actually another condition, such as herpes or a bacterial infection.
 Only a doctor can tell for sure.

 Medical remedies for genital warts are usually effective.
-They can reduce the appearance of the warts and the length of each outbreak.
+They can reduce both the appearance of warts and the length of each outbreak.

-Medication will not, however, kill the underlying virus.
-The virus continues living in the body so future outbreaks are possible.
+However, medication will not kill the underlying virus.
+The virus continues living in the body, so future outbreaks are possible.

 One of two creams — podofilox or imiquimod — applied directly to the warts can be effective.
-A person will need to get a prescription from a doctor before using these medications, and should not use them if they are pregnant.
+A person will need to get a prescription from a doctor before using these medications and should not use them

-A third cream, also available through a prescription, is sinecatechins.
+A third cream, also available with a prescription, is sinecatechins.
 This is a green tea extract cream that is FDA-approved for genital warts.
 Other green tea formulations may be available over the counter.

-A doctor may also be able to freeze off the warts through a process called cryotherapy.
-This permanently removes existing warts, though new ones may appear.
+A doctor may be able to freeze off the warts through a process called cryotherapy.
+Though this permanently removes existing warts, new ones may appear.
 Cryotherapy may require several treatments to work.

-Surgical removal is also possible and is usually done under local anesthesia.
+Surgical removal is also possible, and doctors usually perform it while a patient is under local anesthesia.
 Surgery removes warts in a single treatment session.